1992 (album): Release and promotion

 On June 20, 2016, the lead single "All Eyez" produced by Scott Storch and featuring American singer Jeremih was released.
 The song was sent to rhythmic contemporary radio on July 12, 2016 and has since peaked at number 79 on US Billboard Hot 100 chart.
 The music video was shot in Malibu by director Benny Boom.
 The video stars the Game himself as well as Jamaican Canadian recording artist / model Kreesha Turner with appearances by Jeremih and Scott Storch.
 It premiered on August 16, 2016 on Vevo.

 Upon completion of the album, the Game embarked on his 1992: Block Wars Tour in an effort to promote the album.
 The tour running from August 26, 2016 until October 6, 2016 involved an array of shows in various cities across the US.
 The European stretch of the tour is due to take place in the following winter.
 On September 15, 2016, the album became available to pre-order on iTunes.
 Along with this, the track list consisting of 13 songs was revealed and the song "True Colors / It's On" became available as an instant download with a pre-order.
 The song features production from Bongo and vocals from underground Los Angeles rap artist Osbe Chill.

 A week later while performing at a Miami beach nightclub, the Game publicly threatened Philadelphia rapper Meek Mill on-stage.
 The following day, the song "92 Bars" premiered on Power 105.1.
 The song contained numerous lyrics aimed at Meek Mill including comments about Meek's relationship with Nicki Minaj and his feud with rap superstar Drake.
 This prompted Meek to respond to Game on a remix of Young M.A.'s song, "Ooouuu" with appearances by fellow rappers Omelly and Beanie Sigel.
 The song was released on September 18, 2016.
 Following this, the Game made his own remix of the same song titled "Pest Control".
 Taking shots not only at Meek, but affiliates Omelly, Beanie Sigel and Sean Kingston for their involvement in the beef, the song was released two days after Meek's remix on September 20, 2016.
 A music video for "Pest Control" was shot in Brooklyn and Baltimore.
-The video premiered on Worldstar Hip-Hop on September 27, 2016.
+The video premiered on WorldStarHipHop on September 27, 2016.

 "Baby You" became available as an instant download with a pre-order starting September 30, 2016.
 The song features vocals from American singer Jason Derulo, while production was handled by Miami-based production duo and long time collaborator Cool & Dre.